 In "sink" tissue, the sugars and amino acids leave the sieve tubes by diffusion through plasmodesmata connecting the sieve elements to the cells of their destination.
 Again, water follows by osmosis where it may

--increase the volume of the cells or
+-leave the plant by transpiration or -increase the volume of the cells or

 -move into the xylem for recycling through the plant.